marcojakob/code.makery.ch/content/library/html-css/part2/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Part 2: Publishing Your Website"
-date = 2015-04-08
+title = "Part 2: Publishing Your Website" date = 2015-04-08
 updated = 2016-11-10
 description = "Learn to publish a website live in the internet.
-Compare different hosting possibilities like BitBalloon, Dropbox, Google Drive, and GitHub Pages." image = "/assets/library/html-css/portfolio.png" prettify = true comments = true weight = 2 paging = "2"
+Compare different hosting possibilities like BitBalloon, Dropbox, Google Drive, and GitHub Pages." image = "portfolio.png" prettify = true comments = true weight = 2
 +++

 In the previous part you have created your first web site.
 It would be a pity if this website only stays on your computer and could never be looked at by anyone else.
 Therefore, we will now learn how to publish our website live on the internet.